sandermak/branchandbound.net/_posts/2015-10-27-osgi-to-jigsaw.md

 Note that PhoneApp's package is not exported.
 Nobody can instantiate it but the JPMS, or another class inside the same module.
 There is one requirement for a service class: it must have a default no-arg constructor.
-You can even provide services and consume them in the same module, as witnessed by the provides-clause following the uses-clause in the module descriptor of the dashboard implementation module earlier.
+You can even provide services and consume them in the same module.
+See the [actual source](https://github.com/sandermak/carprov-jigsaw/blob/master/src/carprov.dashboard.jfx/module-info.java) of the Dashboard implementation for an example of both a uses and provides-clause in the same module descriptor.

 Now the JPMS knows that the dashboard implementation module wants to see App instances, and the Phone module (and others) provide these instances.
 If at any time an additional service implementing the App interface is put on the modulepath, the dashboard will pick it up without modifications to the module descriptor.